huwb/volsample/README.md

 #### GPU-based advection

 Instead of performing the advection manually using FPI, I found an easier path.
-Simply render the sample slice at the new camera position into the new scale texture.
+Simply render the previous frame sample slice into the current frame camera view, writing each pixel depth into the new scale texture.

 I have what I believe is a solid proof of concept - see the scene RasteriseScales2D (you must play the scene to see it).
-You should see a 2D sample slice that is more or less stationary when you move the camera.
-I haven't hooked it up to a render yet.
+You should see a 2D sample slice that is more or less stationary when you move the camera (except for forward motion - as before, this component of the motion is compensated using Forward Pinning).
+I haven't hooked it up to a raymarcher yet.

 ### Adaptive Sampling